Soil is the basis for growing most plants. However, there are different types of soil, and various plants have adapted to a particular type.

 To improve the situation you should amend the soil a bit.
 Use compost or a soil conditioner.
 Add about 1 bucket of soil improver to the planting hole and mix it up well.

 Also, be sure to fertilize the hosta.
-This is best done in early spring as soon as the hosta is awake.
+This is best done in early spring when the hosta is awake.

 Use a slow-release fertilizer with an all-purpose formula.
 The product should contain nitrogen, phosphorus, potassium, and magnesium.